kdb04/File-Transfer-System/README.md

-# CN Mini-Project - Sem 4
+# CN Mini-Project -
-Cloud Storage System using Socket Programming in Python
+File Transfer System using Socket Programming in Python